 Insect Festival of Arkansas

-Thank you to everyone who attended the 2022 Insect Festival!
-This free, one-day festival ran from 9 a.m. to 4 p.m. on Oct.
-27 in the Pauline Whitaker Animal Science Center arena, located on the Milo J. Shult Agricultural Research and Extension Center.
+We are happy to announce that the Insect Festival was held this year on November 5th at the Washington County Fairgrounds!
+This free, one-day festival ran from 9am to 4 pm.
 Visitors got to explore the world of bugs, compete in cockroach races and more at this all-ages festival!

 See media from the 2022 and 2018 Insect Festival below: 👇